adjust/dev-docs/docs/react-native/recording/suscriptions.md

 :::{tab-item} Play Store
 :sync: playstore

-Pass your subscription object to the `trackPlayStoreSubscription` method to measure a user’s subscription purchase.
+Pass your subscription object to the `trackPlayStoreSubscription` method to record a user’s subscription purchase.

 {emphasize-lines="14"}
 ```js